Unseen Japan: A 2 Day Itinerary to Tour Matsumoto in Winter

 comic market at odaiba

-There are no rules, but if there’s a specific or popular product that you want to shop for, arrive early.
-Some items will sell out within one to two hours from opening depending on what is exhibited.
-In particular, rarer doujinshi that are printed in small quantities will immediately sell out.
+While there is a specified entry start time and a time when the event begins, there are no specific rules about arriving early.
+However, if there’s a specific doujinshi from popular circle or popular product that you want to buy, chances are you need to arrive early.
+Many items will sell out within the first few hours of opening depending on what is exhibited.
+In particular, rare doujinshi that are printed in small quantities may immediately sell out.

 Average waiting times as displayed on the official website are shown below.